HL7/davinci-deqm/source/pages/guidance.md

 ​Refer to the Quality Measure Implementation Guide for guidance on [negation patterns in quality measurements].
 Note that implementations processing negated data may not be returned with a single code, but rather a value set identifier represented by the [Valueset Reference extension] which are part of the QI Core profiles, and should consider data with the appropriate value set identifier as satisfying the criteria for value set membership.

+The negation patterns described here are about approaches for identifying when events are not present or when events are documented as not occurring for a reason.
+These patterns may appear throughout a measure in any of the various population criteria, depending on measure intent.
+For example, the absence of a particular medication may be grounds for membership in the initial population, denominator, numerator, or an exclusion or exception criteria, depending on how the measure is constructed.

 ## Must Support

 - This guide adopts the [QI Core *Must Support*] definition with the following additional expectation: